Understanding positioning from the failed project of Tata Motors aka Tata Nano and use it to position the freelancing services right

-Price isn’t the only factor to buy a car.
+Price isn’t the only factor in buying a car.
 Similarly, clients do not hire freelancers based only on price.

 How To Position Your Freelancing Services?

-From Tata Nano project, there is a lot to be learned about positioning your freelancing services.
+From the Tata Nano project, there is a lot to be learned about positioning your freelancing services.

-So Let me share few crucial points to position your freelancing services rightly.
+So Let me share a few crucial points to position your freelancing services rightly.

 1. Never Build a Sub-Par Product

-For Tata Nano many posts in social media about Nano catching fire and being unsafe became viral.
-The cost-cutting methods lacked the needed quality which led to decline in sales volume.
+For Tata Nano, many posts in social media about Nano catching fire and being unsafe became viral.
+The cost-cutting methods lacked the needed quality, which led to a decline in sales volume.

 2. Offer the Right Solutions

-A family of three or more members riding a bike isn’t very safe but addressing this pain point with the right kind of solution is important.
+A family of three or more members riding a bike isn’t very safe, but addressing this pain point with the right kind of solution is essential.

 The purpose of the bike isn’t mainly for a family ride on weekends.
-The main purpose was different and Nano wasn’t able to address it.
+The primary objective was different, and Nano wasn’t able to address it.

-Even those customers who can afford a car doesn’t use them on weekdays because it isn’t a feasible solution.
+Even those customers who can afford a car don’t use them on weekdays because it isn’t a feasible solution.

-Are your customers ready to take up what you are offering as a solution to the problem you are addressing or it creates more problem for them?
+Are your customers ready to take up what you are offering as a solution to the problem you are addressing, or it creates more problems for them?

 A survey of Indian middle-class two-wheeler owners – Are they willing to take a car instead of a bike and I am sure most will say NO.

-Offer the right solutions to your clients’ current problem but more important the solution shouldn’t create more problems than it solves.
+Offer the right solutions to your clients’ current problems, but more importantly, the answer shouldn’t create more problems than it solves.

 3. Price isn’t the Only Criteria

-Price isn’t the only criteria to select a product or services.
-People don’t buy cheap things, they want to buy more value at the same or similar price point.
+Price isn’t the only criterion to select a product or service.
+People don’t buy cheap things, and they want to buy more value at the same or similar price point.

-If people would have bought cheap products or services, no one would have ever purchased a Jaguar or Land Rover cars which are also owned by Tata Motors.
+If people had bought cheap products or services, no one would have ever purchased a Jaguar or Land Rover cars, which are also owned by Tata Motors.

 So I will reiterate it once again.
-No one likes to buy the cheap product, they buy the product within the same price range but choose the one that offers more value.
+No one likes to buy a cheap product; they buy the product within the same price range but choose the one that offers more value.

-Tata Nano failed to offer more value to its customer than other cars in the same price point.
+Tata Nano failed to offer more value to its customer than other cars at the same price point.

 4. Position the Product Rightly

-Last but the most important aspect is the right position for your product or services.
+Last but the most critical aspect is the right position for your product or services.

 - If you position yourself as a cheap service provider, you will find clients who are looking for services at the least possible price point.